guarrasi1995/Twitter-Elections/README.md

 As we can see, Centro Sinistra and Centro Destra, being the largest parties, have a total of 73% of the pages considered.
 In the 8 days before the elections we have collected a total of ___ tweets.
 Here we can see how they are distributed among the various parties:
 # ![media7](https://user-images.githubusercontent.com/31849300/36934241-ec6ceb58-1ee6-11e8-9c90-77f50ffaeca7.PNG)
-We can see that the party that is most active on the social network is ___ , although it is not the one with the largest number of reference profiles.
+We can see that the party that is most active on the social network is Centro Destra, although it is not the one with the largest number of reference profiles.

 ## Plots
 In this part we want to exploit the collected data to make statistical analyzes on the growth of favorites and retweets over a period of 48 hours.
 So we decided to represent 3 types of plots: